Revolution Medicines Inc. (RVMD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Revolution Medicines Inc. (RVMD) by analysts is $32.56, which is $6.27 above the current market price.
-The public float for RVMD is 87.19M, and at present, short sellers hold a 8.63% of that float.
-On March 03, 2023, the average trading volume of RVMD was 1.06M shares.
+The public float for RVMD is 87.20M and currently, short sellers hold a 8.63% ratio of that float.
+The average trading volume of RVMD on March 07, 2023 was 1.18M shares.

 RVMD’s Market Performance

-RVMD stock saw a decrease of -3.96% in the past week, with a monthly decline of -12.51% and a quarterly a decrease of 3.33%.
-The volatility ratio for the week is 5.41%, and the volatility levels for the last 30 days are 4.60% for Revolution Medicines Inc. (RVMD).
-The simple moving average for the last 20 days is -8.53% for RVMD stock, with a simple moving average of 7.38% for the last 200 days.
+RVMD’s stock has seen a 2.34% increase for the week, with a -9.38% drop in the past month and a 5.41% gain in the past quarter.
+The volatility ratio for the week is 7.85%, and the volatility levels for the past 30 days are at 5.03% for Revolution Medicines Inc. The simple moving average for the last 20 days is -1.38% for RVMD stock, with a simple moving average of 14.01% for the last 200 days.

 Analysts’ Opinion of RVMD